hinatades/elasticsearch-ir-evaluator/README.md

 ## Overview

 `elasticsearch-ir-evaluator` is a Python package designed for easily calculating information retrieval (IR) accuracy metrics using Elasticsearch and datasets.
-It is perfect for users who need to assess the effectiveness of search queries in Elasticsearch.
+It is perfect for users who want to assess the effectiveness of search queries in Elasticsearch.

 ## Installation